catamphetamine/libphonenumber-js/README.md

 Alternatively, a developer may wish to update metadata instantly, without waiting for pull requests.
 In this case just perform the steps described in the [Including only a specific set of countries](#including-only-a-specific-set-of-countries) section of this document (just don't pass the `--countries` option).

+## React

+There's also a React component utilizing this library: [`react-phone-number-input`](https://github.com/halt-hammerzeit/react-phone-number-input)

 <!-- ## To do

 Everything's done -->